-At basqueMTB we do a few things differently and try to have a positive impact on the places we ride.
+At basqueMTB we do a few things differently to make your holiday special, and to ensure we have a positive impact on the places we ride.
 It is something we are proud of.

 Looking After Our Trails

-1% For The Trails: At least 1% of our profits go the people who look after the trails we use.
-We also run a non-profit which supports our trail systems.
+We share some of our profits with the people who look after the trails we use and in our spare time we also run a non-profit which supports our trail systems.

 Looking After Our Guides

-Local guides can explain the culture, make sure that you get the best food and drinks and, very importantly take you to the best trails.
-Our guides are fairly paid, and are fully, legally employed.
-That means that they get contracted hours, sick pay, holidays, a pension and time off between trips.
+Local guides who are fairly paid, and are fully, legally employed.
+That means contracts, sick pay, holidays, a pension and time off between trips.
+We believe that happy guides make amazing experiences.

 For Riders, By Riders